kevinlin1/kevinlin1.github.io/teaching.md

 > **Teaching tea parties** are 3:40-4:30 PM most every Friday Autumn 2019 in my office, CSE 560.
 Teaching tea parties are an opportunity to chill-out, listen to good music, and enjoy tasty snacks in the company of other educators.
 All UW students are welcome to participate.

-> **Interested in being a teaching assistant for my course?** Complete a [CSE TA Application](https://ta.cs.washington.edu/apply/) and address the following questions in your personal statement.
+> **Interested in being a teaching assistant for my course?** Complete a [CSE TA Application](https://ta.cs.washington.edu/apply/) and address the following points in your personal statement.
 > - Why do you want to teach this course?
-> - What is a significant hardship students face in this course?
+> - Describe a college classroom experience (CSE or otherwise) that was particularly effective or ineffective.
-> - Why do you think you would make an effective TA for this course?
+> - Why would you be an effective TA for this course?
 >
-> The purpose of the personal statement is to make a **logical argument as to why you would succeed as a TA for this course**.
-The most effective personal statements draw on evidence from either student experience and/or teaching experience to substantiate claims.
-Successful applicants typically write (in total) three or more paragraphs to address all of these points, though this is not a hard requirement.
+> The purpose of the personal statement is to make a **logical** argument as to why you would succeed as a TA by demonstrating fluency around the challenges of teaching computer science in the university setting.
+I read your personal statement with the intention of sparking conversation around your ideas on computer science education.
 >
-> Note that your personal statement will be seen by all instructors who review your application.
-If more than one course interests you, you may want to tailor your personal statement so that it also makes sense to the other instructors who may review your application.
+> Note that your personal statement will be seen by all instructors reviewing your application.
+If you're interested in teaching other courses, you may want to tailor your personal statement so that it also makes sense to other instructors.

 ## University of Washington